 Sensitive Personal Data can only be processed under strict conditions, including a condition requiring the explicit permission of the person concerned.

 2. Policy & Purpose

 2.1 Everyone has rights with regards to the way in which their Personal Data is handled.
-During the course of our activities we will collect and process Personal Data about our Church members and visitors, suppliers, our employees, Teaching College and event attendees, customers and other third parties and we recognise that the correct and lawful treatment of this data will maintain confidence in the organisation.
+During the course of our activities we will collect and process Personal Data about our Church members and visitors, suppliers, our employees, event attendees, customers and other third parties and we recognise that the correct and lawful treatment of this data will maintain confidence in the organisation.